kaushikvarman/kaushikvarman/README.md

 </div>

 ### My Self :technologist:
-- Master of science in computer science with over 3+ years of professional experience as a Data Engineer.
+- Master of science in computer science with professional experience as a Data Engineer.
 - Extensive hands-on experience with Hadoop and Spark ecosystems, coupled with a track record of successfully solving 300+ real-world SQL challenges, showcasing a strong analytical and logical reasoning.
 - Competent data engineer proficient in Python and SQL, achieving a gold rating on HackerRank.